 The extra drag caused by open windows is a killer for fuel economy, as modern cars operate more efficiently with the air-conditioning working for cabin comfort.
 Open windows can be as bad as running with a roof rack, another overlooked cause of poor economy during summer holiday runs.

-"A car uses less fuel to run an air-conditioning system than it will use due to the aerodynamic drag on a vehicle when its windows are open," says James Bertrand, who heads the thermal systems division at Delphi Corporation, one of the world's largest automotive suppliers.
+"A car uses less fuel to run an air-conditioning system than it will use due to the aerodynamic drag on a vehicle when its windows are open," says the head thermal systems division at Delphi Corporation, one of the world's largest automotive suppliers.
 “It is often more fuel efficient to drive with the air conditioning on than with the aircon off and the windows rolled down, particularly when driving on the highway."

 Finally, a manual aircon system will run best on the fully cold setting to get maximum cooling.
 The blower fan is the best way to regulate the airflow.
 Delphi says aircon systems need to be monitored and should be checked for leaks if there is any loss of efficiency, while refrigerant needs to be topped-up because of losses through hoses over the years.